If you only have one day in Rocky Mountain National Park, what should you do?

 Another view from Forest Canyon Overlook.

 You will also pass the trailhead for the Ute Trail to Tombstone Ridge.
 This is our favorite short, easy hike in RMNP.
 For the entire hike, you are walking along the alpine tundra, with unobstructed views of Longs Peak, Forest Canyon, and the Continental Divide.
 It is 4 miles round-trip and great for kids.
+Note: The Ute Trail is currently closed due to the wildfires in 2020.
+Visit the NPS website for information about when this trail will reopen.

 As you get closer to the visitor center, keep an eye out for bighorn sheep.
 We frequently see them near the Tundra Communities trailhead.